Leaflet: A guide to Adult Social Care and Health

 We produce a range of information leaflets and factsheets.
 You can request a copy of any of these from Health and Social Care Connect in a range of different languages, in easy read format and in large print.

-If you’d like to speak to someone you can contact us.
+If you would like to speak to someone you can contact us.

 Discussing your options and short-term support

 If you’re not sure what help you want or need, we can have an initial conversation with you, usually on the phone.
-We can listen to your needs, find out what you want to achieve and tell you about possible options, including ways to build on your strengths, and support that might be available to maximise your independence.
+We will listen to your needs, find out what you want to achieve and tell you about possible options.
+This includes ways to build on your strengths, and any support that might be available to maximise your independence.

 For example, we can talk to you about: